microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_defender/_index.md

 Microsoft Defender for Cloud will collect data from your Arc-enabled servers to monitor for security vulnerabilities and threats.
 The data collection will allow greater visibility into missing updates, non-secure OS settings, endpoint protection status, health and threat protection.
 You will get recommendations even if you do not provision an agent, however to fully benefit it is recommended to install the Log Analytics agent.
 The agent will read security-related configurations and event logs from the Arc-enabled server and send the data to the corresponding Log Analytics workspace where you enabled Microsoft Defender for Cloud.
 To install the agent on your Arc-enabled server you can use the extension management feature as it is described [here](https://github.com/microsoft/azure_arc/blob/main/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_mma_arm/_index.md) or by configuring policies as shown [here](https://github.com/microsoft/azure_arc/blob/main/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_policies_mma/_index.md)

->**Note: it may take upto 30 minutes for your Azure Arc-enabled server to be shown in Microsoft Defender for Cloud Dashboard**
+>**NOTE: it may take upto 30 minutes for your Azure Arc-enabled server to be shown in Microsoft Defender for Cloud Dashboard**

 * Once you have configured your workspace and deployed the MMA agent, using the [Azure Portal](https://portal.azure.com/) navigate to Microsoft Defender for Cloud.
 In the "Inventory" section under "VM and Servers", Defender will provide you with an overview of all the discovered security recommendations for your VMs and computers, including Azure VMs, Azure Classic VMs, servers and **Azure Arc Machines**.